 Load_Balance_BRANCH.mailaddr=Email addresses, where the log file is sent once the process is completed

 Load_Balance_BRANCH.source=Whether the source of the data comes from a load file or ETL table.
-Values are “file” if it is file-load or “ETL” if it’s an ETL table load.
+Values are “file” if it is a file-load or “ETL” if it’s an ETL table load.

-Load_Balance_BRANCH.calcost=This parameter is used in order to calculate actual costs for the dates being loaded based on cost definitions in the system.
+Load_Balance_BRANCH.calcost=This parameter is used to calculate actual costs for the dates being loaded based on cost definitions in the system.
 Enter “yes” or “no” as necessary.

 Load_Balance_BRANCH.iformat=Leave empty if OC6 file format or set to ‘Comma’ or ‘Tab’.
 Enter ‘0’ or ‘1’ if 4.2.2 format.